Level3-REST/site/doc/patterns/list/editable.md

 rel="http://level3.rest/patterns/list/editable#adds-to-list"
 ```

-Link that points to the List that will be added to.
+Links to the list that is the target of the Add Entry resource.

 {% include footer.html %}